 Meet the Team: Indigenous patient navigators

-A group of people stand in a park.
+A group of women standing in the lobby of a building

 Going through cancer treatment can be an overwhelming, confusing process.
 Roswell Park Comprehensive Cancer Center offers patient navigators specifically for patients from Indigenous and rural communities to help make the journey a little less difficult.